FelixOnline/v2/content/articles/2015-12-15-britains-off-the-rails.md

 subtitle: >
   Perhaps it’s time to renationalise our railways and combat unacceptable service
 date: "2015-12-15 13:03:08 +0000"

 # Attributes from Felix Online V1
 id: "5822"
 old_path: /comment/5822/britains-off-the-rails
 aliases:
  - /comment/5822/britains-off-the-rails
+imported: true
+comments:
+ - Seems like your problems could be solved by anticipating delays and leaving your house earlier buying a travel card to save money on the journeys and applying for the student hardship fund through ImperialIt never made any sense to privatise the railways in the first place In principle competition between companies drives up standards and drives down prices but there is no competition at all on many rail routes so the incentives they have are to spend as little money on services as possible Its insanityAt least on Tube and Overground services TfL is accountable to the Mayor and the London Assembly who are democratically accountable The Overground in particular is a success story of a failing private service being brought more or less into public hands I dont think anyone can doubt that it was a vast improvement over the services that it replacedI agree with everything you have written there from a consumer point of view I commute between East Croydon and London too and I feel your frustra

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true